ChyKusuma/py-LearnBlockchain/READ.MD

 # Blockchain Software

 ## Purpose
-This blockchain software was created for educational purposes, here you can learn how to build blockchain layer 1 software from scratch.
+Written in python3 this blockchain software was created for educational purposes, here you can learn how to build a blockchain layer 1 software from scratch.

 ## File Usage

-1. **Block Creation**: The `block.py` file is responsible for creating blocks in the blockchain.
-2. **Blockchain**: The `blockchain.py` file contains the implementation of the blockchain itself.
-3. **Wallet**: The `wallet.py` file handles wallet functionalities such as private and public key creation.
-4. **Private and Public Key Creation**: Handled within the `crypter.py` file.
-5. **Account**: The concept of accounts is integrated within the blockchain and wallet functionalities.
-6. **Database**: No separate database file is used; however, the blockchain data is stored in memory.
-7. **Transaction**: Transactions are managed within the `transaction.py` file.
-8. **Merkle Trees**: Merkle tree implementation is present in the `trees.py` file.
-9. **Proof-of-Work**: The proof-of-work algorithm is very simple implemented within the mining process of the blockchain.
+#### While this software is not provided the whole functionallity of blockchain, here you can understand the basic of blockchain technology and needed to be improved.
+- **how to created key pair and wallet address**
+- **how to created the block**
+- **how to chaining the validated block**
+- **how to mining using proof-of-work**
+- **how to mined genesis block**
+- **how to compute merkle trees**
+- **how to save into database**

 ## Running the Program
 To test and run the program, simply execute the following command in the terminal: